Photo by Bonnie Raley Photography

-Whether hosting an office potluck, a Friendsgiving celebration or a holiday soiree, it’s hard to go wrong with crab dip.
-The indulgent crowd-pleaser is easy to whip up, too, making it great for gatherings and last minute entertaining.
+Whether hosting a potluck or treating yourself to a cozy night in, it’s hard to go wrong with crab dip.
+The indulgent dish is easy to whip up, too, making it a great no-fuss treat.
 Paoli’s HomeCooked shares its signature recipe, yielding three cups, which is also available ready-made in store.
-Owner Claire Guarino says the recipe can easily be doubled or tripled for larger crowds and can also be made in advance and stored in the refrigerator for up to two days.
+Owner Claire Guarino says the recipe can easily be doubled or tripled for crowds and can also be made in advance and stored in the refrigerator for up to two days.

 - ½ cup sour cream

 - 1 cup shred cheddar or Monterey Jack blend cheese